OverengineeredOne/Docs/developer-guide/src/oecli.md

 boilerplate and configuration within Overengineered.

-This tool is not meant to replace existing command line tools, but address common tasks such as, setting up a new cloud, set up a new progressive web app, and setting up boilerplate templates for cloud apps.
+This tool is not meant to replace existing command line tools, but address common tasks such as, setting up a new cloud, set up a new progressive web app, setting up boilerplate templates, installing, and uploading apps to repositories.

 If you are using the Overengineered Development Environment the CLI comes preinstalled and can be accessed with `oecli`.